 White Cane

-In 1930, Lion George A. Bonham, President of the Peoria IL Lions Club introduced the idea of using the white cane with a red band as a means of assisting the blind in independent mobility.
+The Lions became involved in 1930 when Lion George A. Bonham, President of the Peoria Lions Club (Illinois) introduced the idea of using the white cane with a red band as a means of assisting the blind in independent mobility.
 White canes were made and distributed and the Peoria City Council adopted an ordinance giving the bearers the right-of-way to cross the street.

 News of the club’s activity spread quickly to other Lions clubs throughout the United States and they experimented with white canes, with overwhelming acceptance, giving cane users a unique method of identifying their special need.